famma-ai/mcp-auth/examples/supabase/README.md

-# Cloudflare Worker MCP Example
+# Supabase MCP Worker Example

 This example shows how to wire an MCP Agent to the OAuth auth proxy provided by the SDK, using Supabase auth.